alvaron14/My-Tech-Stack/README.md

 ## 📂 Project Structure

-This repository follows the **Domain-Driven Design (DDD)** principle to organize its structure.
+This repository follows **Domain-Driven Design (DDD)** principles and is structured according to the **hexagonal architecture** (ports and adapters), ensuring a clear separation between the core business logic and external interfaces such as databases and APIs.
 The key components include:

 - `/domain`: Contains core business logic and domain models.
 - `/application`: Handles application-level logic, such as use cases and service orchestration.